u-eff-gee/utr/README.md

  1. In `DetectorConstruction.cc`, set volumes as sensitive detectors.
 There is the choice between 3 different detector types that record different information about particles (see section [2.2 Sensitive Detectors](#sensitivedetectors)).
  2. In `src/ActionInitialization.cc`, set the quantities that should be written to the output file (see section [2.2 Sensitive Detectors](#sensitivedetectors)).

 ### 1.5 Choose a primary source

 Configure `utr` to use either the `G4GeneralParticleSource` or the `AngularDistributionGenerator` using the CMake build option (see sections [2.3 Event Generation](#eventgeneration) or [3 Installation](#installation))

-#### 1.5.1 (optional) Configure AngularDistributionGenerator

-In `src/AngularDistributionGenerator.cc`, define a volume that contains the source volume and enter the name of the physical volume of the source (see section [2.3 Event Generation](#eventgeneration)).

 ### 1.6 Choose the physics processes